Swenson34/Rooftop_segmentation/README.md

      alt="FCN"
      width="600" />
 ---
-# Model performance
+# Model performance visualised
-In the following we show an example of each of the built models' predictions out-of-sample on test data.
-The top image is the function input; bottom left is the ground truth; and top right is the model prediction.
+In the following we show an example of each of the built models predictions out-of-sample on test data.
+The top image is the function input; bottom left is the ground truth; and bottom right is the models' prediction.
 # U-net without augmentation out of sample:
 ![Image](https://github.com/user-attachments/assets/48fbdcca-b6f9-4e97-bf07-ba39ee3c5351)